 Calls for proposals and projects

-Like IMI, IHI will work by running open, competitive Calls for proposals, and we will continue to publish draft topic texts before the Call launch to give applicants additional time to work on their proposals.
+Like IMI, IHI works by running open, competitive calls for proposals, and we continue to publish draft topic texts before the call launch to give applicants additional time to work on their proposals.

 What happens to the IMI projects?

 From a legal point of view, the legislation creating IHI replaces the legislation creating IMI.
-This means that the IHI Programme Office will continue to manage the IMI projects, many of which still have years to run.
-This is why we have transferred the IMI project factsheets to the IHI website, and we will keep communicating about IMI project successes in our newsroom and through our other channels.
+This means that the IHI Programme Office continues to manage the IMI projects, many of which still have years to run.
+This is why we have transferred the IMI project factsheets to the IHI website, and are still communicating about IMI project successes in our newsroom and through our other channels.
 We are also keeping the web pages with resources for IMI projects.
 The IMI website will be archived by the EU Publications Office.